Dominican Republic: Post-Trujillo (1961–1996)

+On April 28, U.S. President Lyndon B. Johnson deployed U.S. Marines from Guantanamo Bay Naval Base to Santo Domingo to protect American citizens, with U.S. forces subsequently expanded to 24,000 troops.
+On April 30, two battalions of the 82nd Airborne Division landed at San Isidro airfield.
+Hours later, U.S. troops crossed the Duarte Bridge to link up with Loyalists, who were to secure a corridor for the Marines guarding the U.S. Embassy.
+However, the Loyalists withdrew to San Isidro airfield instead.
+On May 2, U.S. forces were authorized to link up, and the outgunned Constitutionalists retreated to the southeastern part of the city.
+A ceasefire was declared on May 5.
+The following day, U.S. diplomats persuaded the OAS to establish an Inter-American Peace Force to support American troops.
+The following countries volunteered: Brazil (1,250 soldiers), Costa Rica (25 police), Honduras (250 soldiers), Nicaragua (164 soldiers), and Paraguay (286 soldiers).

-Over 4,000 Dominicans were killed in action in the civil war, most of them prior to the U.S. intervention.
-A total of 44 American peacekeepers died and 283 were wounded.
-U.S. and OAS troops remained in the country for over a year and left after supervising elections in 1966 won by Joaquín Balaguer.
+U.S. and OAS peacekeeping troops remained in the country for over a year and left after supervising elections in 1966 won by Joaquín Balaguer.
 He had been Trujillo's last puppet-president.
 Balaguer remained in power as president for 12 years.
-His tenure was a period of repression of human rights and civil liberties, ostensibly to keep pro-Castro or pro-communist parties out of power; 11,000 persons were killed, tortured or forcibly disappeared.
+His tenure was a period of repression of human rights and civil liberties.
 His rule was criticized for a growing disparity between rich and poor.
-It was, however, praised for an ambitious infrastructure program, which included the construction of large housing projects, sports complexes, theaters, museums, aqueducts, roads, highways, and the massive Columbus Lighthouse, completed in 1992 during a later tenure.
-During Balaguer's administration, the Dominican military forced Haitians to cut sugarcane on Dominican sugar plantations.
+It was, however, praised for an ambitious infrastructure program, which included construction of large housing projects, sports complexes, theaters, museums, aqueducts, roads, highways, and the massive Columbus Lighthouse, completed in 1992 during a later tenure.

-In September 1977, twelve Cuban-manned MiG-21s conducted strafing flights over Puerto Plata to warn Balaguer against intercepting Cuban merchant ships headed to or returning from Africa.
+In 1978, Balaguer was succeeded to the presidency by opposition candidate Antonio Guzmán Fernández, of the Dominican Revolutionary Party (PRD).
 Hurricane David hit the Dominican Republic in August 1979, which left upwards of 2,000 people dead and 200,000 homeless.
 The hurricane caused over $1 billion in damage.

-In 1978, Balaguer was succeeded in the presidency by opposition candidate Antonio Guzmán Fernández, of the Dominican Revolutionary Party (PRD).
 Another PRD win in 1982 followed, under Salvador Jorge Blanco.
-Balaguer regained the presidency in 1986 and was re-elected in 1990 and 1994, this last time just defeating PRD candidate José Francisco Peña Gómez, a former mayor of Santo Domingo.
+Balaguer regained the presidency in 1986 and was re-elected in 1990 and 1994, in the latter defeating PRD candidate José Francisco Peña Gómez, a former mayor of Santo Domingo.
+The 1994 elections were flawed, bringing international pressure, to which Balaguer responded by scheduling another presidential contest in 1996.

-During this period, the international community condemned the Dominican government for their continued exploitation of Haitian sugar cane workers; it had been alleged that thousands of these workers had essentially been put into slavery, forced to do backbreaking work under the supervision of armed guards.

-The 1994 elections were flawed, bringing on international pressure, to which Balaguer responded by scheduling another presidential contest in 1996.
 Balaguer was not a candidate.
 The PSRC candidate was his Vice President Jacinto Peynado Garrigosa.